-

 EPCs explained

 Every home in the UK needs a valid EPC to be sold or rented out.
-This is a detailed estimate of a property’s current and potential energy efficiency.
-It can be a helpful source of information even if you’re not looking to sell or rent your home.
+This is a detailed estimate of a property’s current and potential energy efficiency and running costs.

-We asked the experts at Energy Saving Trust to explain how an EPC works, what information it can give you and how it can help you understand more about your home’s energy performance.
+We asked the experts at Energy Saving Trust to explain how an EPC works, what information it can give you and how it could help you understand more about your home’s energy performance.

 What is an EPC?

-An EPC tells you how energy efficient your property is, giving it a rating from A (very efficient) to G (inefficient).
+An EPC tells you how energy efficient your property is, giving it a rating from A (very efficient) to G (very inefficient).
+It’s based on information that’s collected during an on-site building survey.
 It also tells you where to improve and even estimates the savings you could make when the suggested changes are made.
 EPCs are valid for 10 years from the date of issue.

 Examples of what an EPC could show: